WowSuchRicky/CS739/udp_in_c/README.md

 1. make all

-2. On the machine that you want to be server (keep in mind hostname)... make run_server
+2. On the machine that you want to be server (keep in mind hostname), run: make run_server

-3. Edit run_client rule in Makefile; change the existing hostname to hostname from step 2
+3. Change SERVER_HOST variable in Makefile to the hostname from step 2.

-3. On the machine that you want to be client... make run_client
+3. On the machine that you want to be client, run: make run_client

 4. If successful:
    - server instance will print the message
-   - client will print server's reply
+   - client will print notification that ack was received

 ## Other Notes:
-Editing run_client and run_server in makefile will let you:
-- change the client -> server message
-- change the server -> client message
-- change the server hostname for client to connect to

 If you need to change socket port numbers, edit server.c and client.c directly.